Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 A Hail-Mary for Humanity

 There are no end credits for Avengers: Endgame and honestly that’s for the best.
-Not only do you not have to sit through 10-15 minutes of credits, it’s also a choice that allows the actions of the film to feel all the more final.
+Not only do you not have to sit through 10-15 minutes of credits, but it’s also a choice that allows the actions of the film to feel all the more final.
 President of Marvel Studios Kevin Feige has stated that Spider-Man: Far From Home is actually the concluding chapter in phase three of the MCU.
-However, Avengers: Endgame still feels like the final bow and teasing what lies ahead would take away from how significant Endgame is for the entire MCU.
+However, Avengers: Endgame still feels like the final bow.
+Teasing what lies ahead would take away from how significant Endgame is for the entire MCU.

 About three weeks have passed since the events of Avengers: Infinity War and there is a sense of hopelessness from the start.
 The heroes that remain after the snap are utterly desperate and the scope of Thanos’ actions has begun to settle in.
 Half of life everywhere no longer exists and The Avengers still intend to change that, but good intentions only go so far even if they come with the, “whatever it takes,” tagline.
 There is an attempt to rebuild the lives that were shattered and move on from the ash that was previously their loved ones.
 While certain Avengers are able to convince others of doing this, they’re never fully able to do that themselves.